atharvahatekar/Time-Series-Forecasting/readme.md

 # Time Series Forecasting Project

 Welcome to the Time Series Forecasting project!
 This repository contains an implementation of various statistical and machine learning methods to analyze and forecast time series data.
 The focus of this project is to explore, preprocess, and model time series data using established techniques such as ARIMA, SARIMA, and AutoARIMA.
-Additionally, statistical tools such as ACF (Autocorrelation Function) and PACF (Partial Autocorrelation Function) are employed to determine model parameters, and outlier detection is performed using methods like IQR (Interquartile Range).
+Additionally, statistical tools such as ACF (Autocorrelation Function) and PACF (Partial Autocorrelation Function) for model parameters, IQR and boxplots to detremine outliers detection and removals

 ## Project Overview
 Time series forecasting is a crucial technique in many industries for tasks such as demand planning, stock market analysis, and resource optimization.
 This project aims to provide a comprehensive approach to handling and forecasting time series data, from data preprocessing to model evaluation.

 ### Key Features:
 - **Algorithms Used:**